LangChain Getting Started

 Invoking a local LLM and reading the response content

-Prerequisites: Ollama installed and running locally (see the Ollama Setup Guide).
-Python 3.9+.
+Prerequisites: Ollama installed and running locally with qwen3 pulled.
+See the Ollama Setup Guide.
+Python 3.10+ and pip available.

 LangChain & Ollama - Local AI Development